adap/flower/baselines/feddebug/README.md

 **What's implemented:**
 FedDebug is a systematic malicious client(s) localization framework designed to advance debugging in Federated Learning (FL).
 It enables interactive debugging of real-time collaborative training and automatically identifies clients responsible for lowering global model performance without requiring testing data or labels.

-This repository implements the FedDebug technique of localizing malicious client(s) in a generic way, allowing it to be used with various fusion techniques and CNN architectures.
+This repository implements the FedDebug technique of localizing malicious client(s) in a generic way, allowing it to be used with various fusion techniques (FedAvg, FedProx) and CNN architectures.
 You can find the original code of FedDebug [here](https://github.com/SEED-VT/FedDebug).

 **Flower Datasets:** This baseline integrates `flwr-datasets` and tested on CIFAR-10 and MNIST datasets.
 The code is designed to work with other datasets as well.
 You can easily extend the code to work with other datasets by following the Flower dataset guidelines.